Nicooo-Wang/Needle/README.md

 # Needle
-Needle is torch like educational Mechine Learning framework, The skeleton of this repository is from [CMU 10-414/714](https://dlsyscourse.org/) Deep Learing System course.
+Needle is torch like educational Mechine Learning framework, The skeleton of this repository is from [CMU 10-414/714](https://dlsyscourse.org/) Deep Learning System course.

 # Features
 - Automatic differentiation support